 (Perceived Positive Consequences)

 4a.
-Doers: What are the advantages of storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers: What are the advantages of storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 4b.
-Non-doers: What would be the advantages of storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Non-doers: What would be the advantages of storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 (Write all responses below.
 Probe with “What else?”)